Granny Square Join As You Go: 7 Easy Methods

 Tools and Materials Needed?

-Before starting this granny square join as you go tutorial, make sure you have the right tools.
+Before you start, make sure you have the right tools.
 The correct hook size and yarn choice significantly affect your joining results.

 Hook Selection